Second Chance (Noah album): Promotion

 This album was only sold in the retail network of Trans Corp., which includes Trans Fashion, Trans F&B (Coffee Bean, Wendy's, Baskin-Robbins), TransVision, Carrefour, Kawasan Trans Studio (Bandung and Makassar), Metro Department Store, and Bank Mega.

 As part of the album promotion, Noah held a tour in United States.
 The tour was originally planned to be held in April 2015.
 But it ended up being delayed to October 2015.

 Singles

 Prior to releasing Second Chance, Noah had released two singles from this album in 2014.
 "Hero" was released as the album's first single via radio airplay in August 6 and via iTunes in August 7.
 Its music video was released on Musica Studio's YouTube channel in September 22.
 The second single is "Seperti Kemarin", which was released in November 13 on iTunes and in November 21 via radio.
 The music video for "Seperti Kemarin" was released after the album's release, on January 7, 2015.

 After the album was released, Noah made two music video for two songs from this album: "Menunggumu" (the only old song in this album to receive a music video) and "Suara Pikiranku".
 The music video for "Menunggumu" was released on June 1, 2015, while the music video for "Suara Pikiranku" was released on September 2, 2015.

-Original soundtrack of album

-Five songs from the album - "Langit Tak Mendengar", "Tak Bisakah", "Membebaniku", "Dilema Besar", and "Menunggumu" - were used in the soundtrack of the SCTV soap opera GGS (Ganteng Ganteng Serigala) Returns.
-"Tak Bisakah" is used as the opening and ending theme.